 Nova Ren Suma

 Nova Ren Suma is a two-time Edgar Award finalist and the author of the #1 New York Times bestselling The Walls Around Us.
 She also wrote the YA novels Imaginary Girls and 17 & Gone, as well as the middle-grade novel Dani Noir, which was reissued for the YA shelves under the title Fade Out.
 Her latest novel, A Room Away from the Wolves, was named a Best Book of 2018 by NPR and called “shiver-inducingly delicious” by The New York Times.
 She has contributed to the short story anthologies Slasher Girls & Monster Boys, Toil & Trouble, and It’s a Whole Spiel: Love, Latkes, and Other Jewish Stories and published an essay in Here We Are: Feminism for the Real World.
-She was co-editor of Foreshadow: Stories to Celebrate Magic of Reading and Writing YA, a short story and craft anthology published in October 2020 by Algonquin Young Readers.
-Nova’s next novel is also forthcoming from Algonquin, tentatively in 2022.
+She was co-editor of Foreshadow: Stories to Celebrate Magic of Reading and Writing YA, a short story and craft anthology published in 2020 by Algonquin Young Readers.
+Nova’s next novel is also forthcoming from Algonquin.